csharp75/IMS-Base/README.md

 ### Variables

 Sass reduces repetition of CSS and therefore saves time.
+A variable consists of a property and corresponding value:

 ```scss
 $color-bg-cta: #4d7cfe;